 The Step-by-Step Guide To Using WikiGrabber

-All you have to do is enter a relevant search query to your niche, for example I could use SEO, marketing, link building or social media etc.
+All you have to do is enter a relevant search query to your niche, for example I could use SEO, online marketing, link building or social media etc.

 In this example I’m going to do a search for the term search engine: